Jean de Florette: Production

+Development

-Marcel Pagnol's 1952 film Manon des Sources was four hours long, and subsequently cut by its distributor.
-The end result left Pagnol dissatisfied, and led him to retell the story as a novel.
-The first part of the novel, titled Jean de Florette, was an exploration of the background for the film; a prequel of sorts.
+While the film is adapted from a novel by Marcel Pagnol, the novel was itself adapted from a film directed in 1952 by Pagnol, Manon des Sources.
+That two-part film told the story of Jean's daughter Manon while Jean, already dead, only appeared in brief flashbacks.
+The complete film was four hours long, and subsequently cut by its distributor.
+Pagnol was dissatisfied with the cuts and also felt the need to expand the story.
+He then decided to retell it as a novel, which was eventually published in 1962.
+Pagnol's book was also in two volumes, though its story was structured differently.
+The first part of the novel, titled Jean de Florette, was an exploration of the background for the original 1952 film, a prequel of sorts, which told the story of Jean.
 Together the two volumes made up the work Pagnol called L'Eau des collines (The Water of the Hills).
-Berri came across Pagnol's book by chance in a hotel room, and was captivated by it.
+In the 1970s, Berri came across Pagnol's book by chance while he was in Marrakech to work on a script, and was captivated by it.
 He decided that in order to do the story justice it had to be made in two parts.

+Berri contacted Jacqueline Pagnol, Marcel Pagnol's widow, who managed her husband's legacy and had also starred as Manon in the 1952 film.
+She proved reluctant to sell the adaptation rights and asked Berri to first present her with a viable project.
+It took Berri several years to secure her approval; in 1983, after completing his film So Long, Stooge, he contacted Pagnol again and managed to convince her.